jtk1919/fall/README.md

     - Video's cpp json (video_name + '.json')
     - Falling detection output json--> (video_name + '_output.json').
     This is produced from the algorithm
+## Requirements
+Install the libraries in requirements.txt file

 ## Run falling detector
 Run the code main.py.
 Set the root folder of all the videos in video_root variable.